 Lindsey’s depth of knowledge on the current state of retail, coupled with her passion for urban marketplaces and experience with adaptive reuse, allows her to provide strong recommendations to both public and private clients.

 Lindsey holds a bachelor’s degree in Urban Studies and Economics from Barnard College, Columbia University.
-As an undergraduate student, Lindsey performed a comparative study of urban greenmarkets across the capital cities of India, Senegal, and Argentina to tie into her senior thesis.

 Member, Urban Land Institute